Ultimate Travel Guide For Bali, Indonesia

 What to Expect When Traveling to Bali

-Language: Indonesian, Balinese, English and widely spoken, making it easy for tourist to communicate.
+Language: Indonesian, Balinese, English, and widely spoken, making it easy for tourists to communicate.

 I would still recommend downloading Google translate to make communication easier!